makersacademy/bowling-challenge-ruby/multi-class-recipe.md

 │ - final_score              │
 └───────────┬────────────────┘
             │
-            │ owns a list of
+            │ owns a collection of frames
             ▼
 ┌─────────────────────────┐
-│ Roll                    │
+│ Frame                   │
 │                         │
-│ - roll                  │
+│ - roll1                 │
+│ - roll2                 |
-│ - user interaction      │
+│ - frame = []
-│ - takes input from user │
+│ - takes input from user |
+│                         |
 └─────────────────────────┘